CU project controversy: Notable protest activities

-Following the EQC decision to issue a construction permit to CPA and UPA and several years of legal battles and public hearings, farmers were "no longer in a mood to work within the system".
-On June 8, 1976 a farmer smashed a surveying tripod with his tractor and rammed a pickup truck belonging to the survey crew.
+Following the EQC decision to issue a construction permit to the CPA and UPA and several years of legal battles and public hearings, farmers were "no longer in a mood to work within the system".
+On June 8, 1976, a farmer smashed a surveying tripod with his tractor and rammed a pickup truck belonging to the survey crew.
 This was the first act of illegal protest against the powerline.

 Following the events of June 8, farmers notified each other by CB radio regarding surveying activities and turned out in groups to block the surveyors' work.
 As the protests grew in momentum, local radio stations carried news of when and where protesters would gather.
 The Lowry town hall became the headquarters where protesters, some having traveled from surrounding counties, would gather every morning to make plans.
 The survey crews began to be accompanied by law enforcement.

 Farmers used a variety of tactics to thwart surveying on their property.
 They raised signs on poles to block the view of the surveyors.
 When a protester was hauled away for blocking the surveyor's line of sight, another protester would take the original protester's place.Farmers ran chainsaws to make it difficult for surveyors to hear and communicate.
 On one instance, farmers were granted permission by their town board to repair a road leading to a survey site.
 When survey crews arrived, farmers had put up roadblocks and were in the process of digging a hole in the road.
 Farmers used their tractors to pile boulders around the tower base holes preventing concrete from being poured.
 One farmer parked his truck with the key broken off in the ignition to block cement mixers.
 Another farmer "drove upwind of a utility crew then switched on his manure spreader".
 Survey stakes would vanish overnight.

 Mobilization of state troopers

-On January 4, 1978, a hundred farmers chased powerline crews from three different sites and "scuffled" with state troopers.
+On January 4, 1978, one hundred farmers chased powerline crews from three different sites and "scuffled" with state troopers.
 Protesters dismantled parts of a tower in full view of the troopers.
 The following Friday, Governor Perpich ordered what was, at the time, the largest mobilization of state troopers in Minnesota history.
 National and international news reporters began arriving in Lowry to cover the protest.
 On January 9, 200 protesters marched across a survey site to hand each trooper a plastic carnation.
 Protesters also offered troopers coffee and cookies.
 The protest numbers continued to grow throughout January 1978.
 Thousands of farmers rallied in Saint Paul, Minnesota.
 In one community, school was let out so teachers and students could join the rally.

-The "Battle of Stearns County"
+"Battle of Stearns County"

 On February 15, 1978, farmers sprayed troopers with anhydrous ammonia, a fertilizer that can cause serious chemical burns.
 Media reaction to this act was negative and protesters became divided over tactics.
 Protesters began making greater use of nonviolent resistance.
 Protesters covered themselves in pig manure and asked the police to arrest them.